lm3nitro/Projects/New/Bash/Discord Webhook.md

 ### Summary:

 This setup is useful because it automates the monitoring of a web server and provides real-time notifications of its status, ensuring quick detection of issues and minimizing downtime.
 By integrating a Discord webhook, the script sends alerts directly to a specified channel, offering a convenient and efficient way to track server performance from anywhere.

+Overall, availability is crucial because it ensures users can access a website or service whenever needed, directly impacting business operations.
+Monitoring the status of web servers is essential for detecting issues early, minimizing downtime, and ensuring business continuity.